Am I eligible?

 You can apply by clicking here

 .
 After filling in the form, you'll be prompted to pay your programme deposit.
 We'll contact you shortly for a brief phone interview, and you'll receive a link in your email to the full application.
-You'll need to complete your application within 2 weeks, or as soon as you can and then we'll arrange a time for an in-person interview.
+You'll need to complete your application within 2 weeks, or as soon as you can and then we'll arrange a time for an interview.
 Keep in mind to put a bit of time into your application or feel free to ask us for help along the way.
 We are here to guide you through to get a place on the programme

 What is the application deadline?